Putz’s Ultimate Sports Challenge

 Teen Suntime Reading Program, Build a Better World! at the Southwick Public Library

 The Teen Suntime Reading program is almost here and this year’s theme is “Build a Better World.”
 Our programs, book displays, and activities will focus on being good to the environment, expanding creativity, and fostering healthy relationships!
-Sign-ups begin on June 24th and it will run until August 4th.
+Sign-ups run until August 4th.
 For each of the six weeks of the program, we’ll have special events and activities.
 Each week, for every hour you have read, you will get one entry into the weekly raffle for cool prizes like gift cards from Amazon and the Holyoke Mall, books, and more (with a maximum of five entries per week).
 For every weekly activity and event you attend, you’ll also get an entry into the weekly prize drawing!
 Teens that are entering grades 7 through 12 in the fall can participate in this year’s summer reading program in person or online at https://wandooreader.com/southwickma/teen-suntime-reading-program (please note that prizes must be picked up in person).

 Special Events (to register, please call the library at 413-569-1221 ext.3 or stop by):